jindalabhinav/ProductService/SpringCloud_README.md

 - Directly reaching out to one of the instances of the User Service
     - Multiple URLs possible
     - Faster
-- Calling the load balancer and then reaching the User Service, adding an additional hop
+- Calling the load balancer and then reaching the User Service, adding a hop
     - Single URL
     - Adds latency

 If we can have a localized load balancer for the User Service, we could improve latency by skipping an additional network hop.
 This is also known as **Service Discovery**.

-## Service Registry
+## Service Discovery

 A service registry keeps track of all servers currently running for every service.